sbodapati06/aspera-coe-srb/labs/onprem/aspera-console/lab1-smart-transfers/README.md

 Login as ibmuser / engageibm. <br>

 Run setup_target_env.sh.
-This will copy a HSTS license to EUROPE HSTS, then it updates aspera.conf with the Router WAN IP.
+This will copy a HSTS (High Speed Transfer Server) license to EUROPE HSTS, then it updates aspera.conf with the EUROPE Router WAN IP.
 Additionally, it will also restart aspera services. <br>
 ```
-sudo ./setup-target-env.sh <Router WAN IP>
+sudo ./setup-target-env.sh <EUROPE Router WAN IP>
 ```
 <br>